Skip to main content

 Following the outbreak of COVID-19 in the United States in 2020, the Centers for Medicare & Medicaid Services removed geographic restrictions and changed reimbursement requirements to allow providers to expand the use of telehealth services in the places where patients live.
 This allowed providers to continue to offer care as many states implemented physical distancing and other restrictions to curb the spread of the disease.
 In addition, the Coronavirus Aid, Relief, and Economic Security (CARES) Act allowed RHCs and FQHCs to serve as distant sites to provide telehealth services to patients at any location, including their homes, for the duration of the public health emergency.
 Many providers either expanded existing telehealth service offerings or rapidly developed telehealth programs.
 Updated Medicare FFS Telehealth Trends by Beneficiary Characteristics, Visit Specialty and State, 2019-2021 details that the overall increase in telehealth utilization by Medicare beneficiaries in 2020 and 2021 was greater in urban areas compared to rural areas, reflecting the removal of pre-pandemic geographic restrictions.
 However, beneficiaries in a primary care Health Professional Shortage Area (HPSA) had similar rates of telehealth use regardless of geography.

 The CY 2022 Medicare Physician Fee Schedule Final Rule updated federal regulations to permanently enable RHCs to be reimbursed by Medicare for mental health visits that use interactive, real-time audio-visual and audio-only technology.
-The Consolidated Appropriations Act, 2023 and the CY 2023 Medicare Physician Fee Schedule Final Rule extended the ability of RHCs and FQHCs to serve as distant site providers through December 31, 2024.
-In addition, an October 2023 notice from the Drug Enforcement Administration (DEA) extended pandemic-related telehealth flexibilities related to the prescribing of controlled substances through December 31, 2024.
+The CY 2025 Medicare Physician Fee Schedule Final Rule extended the ability of RHCs and FQHCs to serve as distant site providers for non-behavioral health visits through December 31, 2025.
+In addition, a November 2024 notice from the Drug Enforcement Administration (DEA) extended pandemic-related telehealth flexibilities related to the prescribing of controlled substances through December 31, 2025.
 For more information on permanent and temporary telehealth policy changes, see Telehealth Policy Changes after the Covid-19 Public Health Emergency from the U.S. Department of Health and Human Services.

 Where can I find information on my state's telehealth policies?

 The Center for Connected Health Policy maintains a policy finder with current state telehealth laws and reimbursement policies.
-CCHP also publishes a biannual, comprehensive report on current state telehealth laws.
+CCHP also publishes an annual, comprehensive report on current state telehealth laws.

 The National Conference of State Legislatures also offers state-level information on telehealth coverage and reimbursement policies, with links to resources.
 For more information on telehealth policies in your state or region, contact your regional Telehealth Resource Center.